Douglas IversonAssistant Professor of Economics & Ruch Executive-in-Residence

 Doug Iverson became the Economics and Business Department’s executive in residence in 2012 following four decades in leadership positions in the banking industry.
 As executive in residence he brings a full career of business experience to his teaching and mentoring of students, connecting theory with practice and helping students understand how research, recommendations and problem-solving play out in the business world.

-He teaches Macroeconomics, Monetary Economics and Investment Fundamentals.
-In fall 2019 he will introduce a student-managed investment course in which groups of students will analyze investment alternatives and present recommendations to the investment committee of the Board of Trustees.
+He teaches Macroeconomics, Monetary Economics, Investment Fundamentals and a student-managed investment course in which groups of students analyze investment alternatives and present recommendations to the investment committee of the Board of Trustees.
 As a Center for Leadership coach he mentors student groups that are engaged by outside businesses to research or evaluate real-world business opportunities.
 He also advises the Business Club and teams of students who organize two annual campus competitions of particular interest to business students: the Association for Corporate Growth Competition Cup and the Commercial Loan Underwriting Case Competition.

 Professor Iverson has been teaching in Michigan since the 1990s.
 While working as a banker he taught courses in investments, real estate, finance, money and banking, and economics for 20 years at Hope, and he also taught at Grand Valley State University, Davenport University and the University of Michigan.